 - Geriatric or retired horses

-Glucosamine sulfate, chondroitin sulfate, wheat germ oil, flax meal, ginger†
+Glucosamine sulfate (from shellfish), chondroitin (as chondroitin sulfate), wheat germ oil, organic flax meal, ginger (root)†

 †This ingredient could be considered a controlled substance by certain entities that govern equine competitions.
 We advise those who feed any supplement to competing horses to check with the governing body specific to the event regarding whether the product contains ingredients that could be considered a controlled substance.